-Assistant Professor & Extension Specialist
+Department Head, Professor & Extension Specialist

-Jayne has BS in Family Relations and Human Development and MS in Home Economics Education, completing both degrees at Ohio State University.
-She manages the social media for the program, encouraging stakeholders and participants to continuously learn about healthy eating patterns and physical activity.
-Jayne also works on projects to engage participants through technology and new educational initiatives.
-Jayne was a Family and Consumer Sciences Extension Agent for 10 years prior to this position.
+Jayne has a BS in Family Relations and Human Development and an MS in Home Economics Education, completing both degrees at Ohio State University.
+She coordinates the federal nutrition education program Steps to Health, NC State’s Supplemental Nutrition Assistance Program Education (SNAP-Ed).
+Jayne was a Social Media and Technology Associate for nutrition education programs last year, and a Family and Consumer Sciences Extension Agent with North Carolina Cooperative Extension for 10 years before joining Steps to Health.

 When not at the office, Jayne enjoys traveling, time with her family, and using her skills and abilities in service projects.

 Tony joined the Department of Agricultural and Human Sciences in 2012 as the Data Analyst for the Expanded Food and Nutrition Education Program (EFNEP).
 In 2020, he joined the Steps to Health team.
 His main responsibilities include data management and preparing state and federal reports for both federal nutrition education programs.